Jason-Duffy/AVRly/content/modules/displays/hd44780_lcd/README.md

 ![16x2 LCD Breadboard Example](./images/16x2_breadboard_example.jpg)

+## How it Works

+The HD44780 is essentially just another microcontroller.
+When it's configured in 8 bit mode, an ASCII character is sent to our host MCU's GPIO port, such that all 8 bits of the ASCII character are output at the same time, or in parallel.
+The character "A" for instance is 01000001 in binary, or 65 in decimal, so our port will now look like this:

+PD7 = 0
+PD6 = 1
+PD5 = 0
+PD4 = 0
+PD3 = 0
+PD2 = 0
+PD1 = 0
+PD0 = 1

+The level of the RS (Register Select) pin determines whether we are writing an instruction (such as shift cursor to the left) or data (such as an ASCII character).
+So to send a character, we must first set RS high, then set up the data on the port, then we can pulse the E (enable) pin which acts as a latch, confirming the data on the port as valid.
+The enable pin is held low for a short time, then pulled high again, and the next character or instruction can be sent.
+There is however, a delay while the device computes and outputs the character or instruction, so a short delay is used to allow for this.
+There is the option to poll a busy flag to see when the instruction has been completed, but I found that it introduced fragility to the system so opted to leave it out.

+In 4 bit mode, we have to send out the data 1 nibble (4 bits) at a time, starting with the most significant bits (MSB), and we also habe to pulse the enable pin after each nibble.
+This means it takes around twice as long for each character or instruction to be sent, but we are able to free up 4 GPIO pins which might come in handy later.

 ## Example Application

 In main.c (or whichever file you'd like to access this API) #include the header file for the HD44780 driver.